 Ordering online doesn’t mean that you need to pay an exorbitant amount for shipping and wait a week for delivery anymore.

 Options such as in-store pickup, Pro parking, and remote checkout mean you can purchase your item online and your local Lowe’s Pro team will have the item ready for pick up within hours for most products.

 Free Standard Shipping

 Lowe’s ProDesk members receive free standard shipping on eligible orders.
-To qualify for free shipping your order must be over $45 before taxes, fees, or shipping.
+To qualify for free shipping, your order must be over $45 before taxes, fees, or shipping costs.

 Items can be expected to arrive within 1 to 4 business days after an order is processed.

 Free shipping is restricted to items that weigh less than 150 pounds, or 70 pounds if being delivered to a P.O. box.
 Some other restrictions apply, so be sure to review the shipping rates for your items before ordering.

 Other options available for shipping at an additional cost are: